ygorbarboza/AKParallax-Android/README.md

 AKParallax-Android
 ================

-AKParallax-Android  is a Library Project that provide a parallax effect to a imageView in a ParallaxScrollView.
+AKParallax-Android  is a Library Project that provides a parallax effect to an imageView in a ParallaxScrollView.

 ## Usage

-* Import the app folder as a Android project.
+* Import the app folder as an Android project.
 The .project included will cause it to have the name `Parallax`.

 ### In your activity xml